Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 The present is the pre-sent, not the now.

-When we are in the present, we can observe the now and realize we are consciousness that creates the now.
+When we are present, we can observe the now and realize we are consciousness that creates the now.

 Kotodama 35